 The typical 4WD dual-battery system or deep-cycle system in a small caravan or camper trailer uses a 100-120Ah auxiliary deep-cycle battery, which may seem like overkill, but battery makers urge that a battery shouldn’t be discharged below a 70-percent level.

-It may seem like putting the cart before the horse, but it’s important to choose the type of regulator before you select the panel type and size.
+It may seem like putting the cart before the horse, but it’s important to choose the type of regulator or battery management system (BMS) before you select the panel type and size.

-However, panels that are rated upwards of 40W need regulation to avoid over-charging deep cycle batteries, because larger-panel voltages exceed recommended battery charge voltages.
+However, panels that are rated above 40W need regulation to avoid over-charging deep cycle batteries, because larger-panel voltages exceed recommended battery charge voltages.
 A regulator also stops current leakage from the battery when the panel loses sunlight.

 The regulator needs to have sufficient capacity to handle not only the panel’s rated output, but also the ‘spikes’ that can occur in circumstances such as a cold panel suddenly being exposed to full sunlight.